Vocal Range: How to Find Yours in 1 Minute (Or Less)!

-The good news is that there’s lot of information on the vocal ranges of famous singers.
+The good news is that there’s lot of information on the vocal range of famous singers.

-Here’s a cool chart showing the ranges for different male and female vocalists:
+Here’s a cool vocal range chart showing the ranges for different male and female vocalists:

 In addition to their ranges, it’s also good to understand each singer’s voice type.

-After all, just because Axl Rose can hit a Bb6 doesn’t mean that note is totally comfortable for him.
+After all, just because Axl Rose’s vocal range includes a Bb6, that doesn’t mean singing the note is totally comfortable for him.

 So how do you compare your range to famous singers?